-When people hear social credit system, everyone thinks of China and the upcoming Chinese system to make people live according to the government's rules.
+When people hear social credit system, everyone thinks of China and their system to make people live according to the government's rules.
 Yet, social credit systems are already in place in many more countries, even here in Europe and America.

-The only difference to the looming Chinese system is that it is not yet inter-connected.
-If Uber blocks you, you can still use a Taxi.
+The only difference to the looming Chinese version is that it is not yet inter-connected.
+If Uber blocks you, you can still use a taxi.
 If one insurance asks for a high premium, you can try to get another.
 But what if this changes?

 The web is a surveillance machine

 As it stands today, you are what you click.
-As soon as you access the internet, everything you do is being tracked by your browser, by third parties with the help of cookies, by almost all the sites you keep being logged in (Google, Facebook, etc.).
+As soon as you access the internet, everything you do is being tracked by your browser, by third parties, by cookies, by almost all the sites you keep being logged into (Google, Facebook, etc.).

-The entire internet is a mere surveillance machine.
+The entire internet is a surveillance machine.
 The data you freely give is aggregated and a profile about you is being created.
 Up to now this profile is 'only' being used for targeted advertisements.
 But it could well be used to create a so called 'social credit system'.

 The consequences right now are not nice, but also not too bad: The advertisements shown to you might lead to overpriced products and services because your profile suggests that you are willing to pay too much for these things.
 Whether because you are a fan, or because you like the convenience of a quick buy, or simply because you have too much money and, thus, don't care.

-Right now it is easy to filter out the consequences of online surveillance by simply installing an ad-blocker.
+Right now it is easy to filter out the consequences of this form of online surveillance by simply installing an ad-blocker.

 Right now, every company and every public agency only has a subset of data.
 However, thsi set of data is constantly growing and data brokers use and abuse this data.
 In addition, it is very likely that in the future all the data available online will be connected.

-And that's exactly what sounds so scary about the Chinese social credit system: Western media suggest that this merging of information is already being done in China.
+And that's exactly what is so scary about the Chinese Social Credit System: Western media suggest that this merging of information is already being done in China.
 The connection of lots of information about individual people leading to an individual score that either helps them achieve the things they want in life or prevents them from same.

 As soon as this happens, as soon as all data is connected and a profile about you is established, it will be very difficult to change this profile.

-This virtual profile of yours will lead to real-life consequences: You might not get the loan you need to buy a home because of a bad social credit.
+This virtual profile of yours will lead to real-life consequences: You might not get the loan you need to buy a home because of a bad social credit score.
 You might not get a car insurance, and thus, are stuck with public transport.

 Most people think that these consequences will not affect them because they lead a good life.
-After all, that's the aim of any social credit system: force people to lead a good life.
+After all, that's the aim of any such system: force people to lead a good life.
 And what's so bad about this?